Widget targeting: triggers, page rules, visitor conditions, scheduling, and use cases

 Developer

 The Developer category includes advanced targeting options for controlling widget behavior using custom logic or data passed from your website.
-These filters allow you to target widgets using API parameters, cookies, visitor IP addresses, or custom JavaScript conditions.
+These filters allow you to target visitors using API parameters, cookies, visitor IP addresses, or custom JavaScript conditions.

 FilterWhat it targets